conectado/conectado-blog/content/sharing-io-resources.md

 +++
-title = "Reactor pattern as an application-level pattern in Rust" description = "Comparison of patterns for sharing mutable state in concurrent applications, and a case for the reactor pattern" date = 2025-07-04 draft = false
+title = "Sharing state in async code by using the reactor pattern" description = "Comparison of patterns for sharing mutable state in concurrent applications, and a case for the reactor pattern" date = 2025-07-04 draft = false